maggy1209/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that sets permissions such that the owner has all permissions, group has read     and execute permissions and others have write and execute permissions.

     chmod 753 hello
+Script that sets the mode of the file `hello` the same as `olleh` ’s mode

+    chmod --reference=olleh hello